chuachongmo/RTIDDS/DDS_531/SecureDDS.md

 ### STEP 2:

-Generate CACert by Running AutoGenCACert.bat
+Generate CACert by Running AutoGenCACert.bat (Found in .\openssl-1.0.2n\i86Win32VS2013\release)

 You can customize the script by changing the -subj "/C=SG/ST=Singpapore/L=Singapore/O=CCM/OU=CCM/CN=Not Applicable" in the AutoGenCACert.bat